 Before that, the sales manager offered a transaction reference.
 In the end, the credit card company would stupidly not verify this information (that’s a problem for another column).
 All that was left was to wait up to 30 days.
 Add insult to injury, I was offered a measly 1% discount on my next purchase.
-That’s right, they will only fix what they broke if I ordered more product from them.
+That’s right, they will only fix what they broke if I ordered more products from them.
 At 1%, that $60 on $6000.
 This doesn’t exactly say “We’re sorry for the time and costs we forced you to incur”.

 In the aftermath of this ordeal, it’s quite clear that Synnex bumbled at every turn.
-Not only did they show a clear lack of urgency for fixing the errors, it was more common for me to hear from someone for the sake of pacification, not provide new information.
-Call after call from those involved offered descriptors like “isolated incident” and the “logistics” of a credit card transactions were beyond them.
+Not only did they show a clear lack of urgency for fixing the errors, but it was also more common for me to hear from someone for the sake of pacification, not provide new information.
+Call after call from those involved offered descriptors like “isolated incident” and the “logistics” of credit card transactions were beyond them.
 Not one person took ownership.
-Rather they offered all sort of excuses like restricted access and countless days of “I’m trying”.
+Rather they offered all sorts of excuses like restricted access and countless days of “I’m trying”.
 I recall saying to at least three people “Find a person who CAN access what I need, and get them to call me”.
 My fight simply devolved into seeing only the transaction reversed – not any sort of remediation for costs.

-I’m quite convinced that Synnex’s systems are so completely compartmentalized that it’s possible some parts of them exist out reasonable reach, or in another country.
+I’m quite convinced that Synnex’s systems are so completely compartmentalized that it’s possible some parts of them exist out of reasonable reach, or in another country.
 Given that, the red tape and departmental cruft must be astounding from the inside.
 Not exactly the kind of distribution partner that screams “Trust us to build your business”.
 I invite anyone from Synnex to approach me on record to prove this wrong.